LOC/Precision Lil' Ninja Modification

 Finishing

-T' decal was a bit more difficult and was what kept t' rocket from flyin' at NARAM or at one o' t' TORC launches I attended in t' spring.
+T' decal was a bit more difficult and be what kept t' rocket from flyin' at NARAM or at one o' t' TORC launches I attended in t' spring.
 I tried upscalin' t' whole wrap decal and printin' it out on Bel Inkjet decal paper, but it came out noticeably lighter in color in both t' black and red.
 Then I had t' idea o' just cleanin' up t' "NINJA" script and havin' it as a stand-alone decal.
 This worked very well, shiver me timbers, and I was able t' apply it t' night before t' launch in me brother-in-law's kitchen while we had pre-launch adult beverages.

 Construction Score: 5